-In some parts of the world a casserole is a stew that is cooked in the oven rather than on the stove top.
+In some parts of the world, a casserole is a stew cooked in the oven rather than on the stovetop.
 It is much more of a meat and gravy dish than a baked dish.

-Where as in the United States, it is more encompassing, and refers to anything that is baked in a dish in the oven.
+In the United States, it is more encompassing and refers to anything baked in a dish in the oven.

-So this Cheesy Rutabaga and Carrot Casserole could well be called Cheesy Rutabaga and Carrot Bake.
-But whatever you call it is is soooo good.
+So this Cheesy Rutabaga and Carrot Casserole could be called Cheesy Rutabaga and Carrot Mash.
+But whatever you call it is so good.

 What is a rutabaga?

-Firstly lets just take some time to say the name again.
+Firstly, let's take some time to repeat the name.

-I just love it!
-Here in Australia and in England a rutabaga is called a swede (and in Scotland they call it a Neep).
+I love it!
+Here in Australia and England, a rutabaga is called a swede (in Scotland, they call it a Neep).
 Rutabaga is such a better name!

 And it makes the most sense.
-It comes from the Swedish word rotabagge, where as swede is so named because it was the Swedish that first introduced the vegetable.
+It comes from the Swedish word rotabagge, whereas Swede is the name given because the Swedish first introduced the vegetable.

-It is a root vegetable that was first came from Sweden and is a cross between a cabbage and a turnip.
-The root is more widely eaten but the leaves can be cooked in a similar way to greens.
+It is a root vegetable that first came from Sweden and is a cross between a cabbage and a turnip.
+The root is more widely eaten, but the leaves can be cooked similarly to greens.

 How to pick a good rutabaga

-When looking in the grocery store pick rutabagas that are smooth and hard.
-The ones that are wrinkly and soft are past their best and will be much less sweet.
+When looking in the grocery store, pick smooth and hard rutabagas.
+The wrinkly and soft ones are past their best and will be much less sweet.

-Rutabagas are a heavy vegetable so you’ll find that 2 will be enough for this recipe which will easily serve 8-10 people.
-Possibly even more if it is on the Thanksgiving/Christmas table with lots of other delicious side dishes.
+Rutabagas are a heavy vegetable, so 2 will be enough for this recipe, which will easily serve 8-10 people, possibly even more if it is on the Thanksgiving/Christmas table with lots of other delicious side dishes.

-No, you don’t want this as smooth as say mashed potato.
-This needs to have some texture to it, or it becomes a little like baby food.
+No, you don't want this as smooth as mashed potato.
+This casserole needs some texture, or it becomes a little like baby food.

-The best way to do this is to use a potato masher and just lightly crush everything together.
-You can use a food processor but keep it on pulse so you don’t end up with mush.
+The best way to do this is to use a potato masher and lightly crush everything together.
+You can use a food processor, but keep it on pulse so you don't end up with mush.